A popular hiking trail in the Cusco region the Ancascocha Trek to Machu Picchu

 • Circuit 3 (Urban): Takes you into the archaeological heart of the city (Temple of the Sun, Royal Houses).
 Both are included in your permit.

-What weather should I expect?
+What weather should I expect on the Ancascocha Trek?

 Andean weather is unpredictable.
 Dry season (April–Oct) is sunny but very cold at night (below freezing).
 Rainy season (Nov–March) is milder but wet.
 Dressing in layers (the “onion system”) is vital.

-Where can I leave my extra luggage?
+Where can I store my extra luggage in Cusco during the trek?

 You can leave your main suitcases at your hotel storage in Cusco (most offer this for free) or in our secure office storage.